-The pleural surfaces, in cases of pleurisy, may be more or less covered with recent fibrinous exudation, and, when not separated by the presence of liquid, they do not move upon each other smoothly and noiselessly.
-The friction of the opposed surfaces is still more productive of audible and sometimes tactile signs after the absorption of liquid, when the exudation has become more adherent and dense than when it is recent.
+The pleural surfaces, in cases of pleurisy, may be more or less covered with recent lymph, and, when not separated by the presence of liquid, they do not move upon each other smoothly and noiselessly.
+The friction of the opposed surfaces is still more productive of audible and sometimes tactile signs after the absorption of liquid, when the exuded lymph has become more adherent and dense than when it is recent.

 The presence of air in the pleural space, either alone or with more or less liquid, in pneumothorax, may compress the lung into a solid mass, also dilating the affected side, and restraining or annulling its movements; and the air, with or without liquid, when not in sufficient quantity to produce these effects, may diminish more or less the volume of the lung and the amount of air in the pulmonary vesicles.
-These morbid conditions give rise to characteristic physical signs.
+These conditions give rise to characteristic physical signs.
 The perforation of lung, usually existing in cases of pneumothorax, occasions additional signs which are characteristic.

-Solidification of lung is an important physical condition incident to several diseases, irrespective of the condensation, just referred to, caused by the compression of liquid or air in the pleural sac.
+Solidification of lung is an important physical condition incident to several diseases, irrespective of the condensation just referred to caused by the compression of liquid or air in the pleural sac.
 Complete consolidation of an entire lobe, or of two and even three lobes, exists in the second stage of lobar pneumonia.
-Certain physical signs represent this condition of complete solidification.
+Certain physical signs are found to represent this condition of complete solidification.
 The different degrees of solidification, namely, slight, moderate, and considerable, occur during the stage of resolution in cases of pneumonia, and these gradations are severally represented by well-defined characters pertaining to physical signs.
-Solidification, circumscribed, forming nodules which vary in size and number, situated in the upper, lower, or middle portion of the lung, either on one side or on both sides, exists in phthisis, in broncho-pneumonia and collapse of pulmonary lobules, in hydatids, in hemorrhagic infarctus and embolic pneumonia, in pulmonary gangrene, and in carcinoma.
+Solidification, circumscribed, forming nodules which vary in degree and in the extent of lung affected, occurring either in one situation or more or less numerous, situated in the upper, lower, or middle portion of the lung, either on one side or on both sides, exists in phthisis, in broncho-pneumonia or collapse of pulmonary lobules, in hydatids, in hemorrhagic infarctus or embolic pneumonia, in pulmonary gangrene, and in carcinoma.
 It exists, greater or less in degree and more or less extended, in interstitial pneumonia.
 In these different connections the existence of solidification, its degree and extent, its limitation to one situation or its existence at different points, are determinable by means of physical signs.

-A morbid condition the opposite of solidification is an abnormal accumulation of air within the air-vesicles of the lungs.
-This is incident to pulmonary or vesicular emphysema, involving a morbid dilatation of the airvesicles.
+A physical condition the opposite of solidification is an abnormal accumulation of air within the air vesicles of the lungs.
+This is incident to pulmonary or vesicular emphysema, arising from a morbid dilatation of the air vesicles.
 The permanent expansion and increased volume of the upper lobes in some cases of this disease, occasion a characteristic deformity of the chest, together with certain deviations from the normal movements of respiration, which are also characteristic.
-This morbid condition is represented by distinctive signs furnished by auscultation and percussion.
-The extravasation of air in the connective tissue, constituting interlobular and subpleural emphysema, in like manner gives rise to signs furnished by these methods of exploration.
+This condition is represented by distinctive signs furnished by percussion and auscultation.
+Interstitial emphysema, that is, the extravasation of air in the areolar tissue, or interlobular emphysema, in like manner gives rise to signs furnished by these methods of exploration.

-The presence of a viscid exudation within the airvesicles and bronchioles, is a morbid physical condition incident to acute pneumonia, especially in its first stage, agglutinating the cells and bronchioles, the walls of which may be brought into contact or close proximity at the end of the act of expiration.
-The separation of the walls thus agglutinated, in the act of inspiration, gives rise to an auscultatory sign (the crepitant râle) which is characteristic of that disease.
+The presence of a viscid exudation within the air vesicles and bronchioles, is a morbid physical condition incident to vesicular pneumonia, especially in its first stage, agglutinating the walls of the cells and bronchioles, which may be brought into contact or close proximity at the end of the act of expiration.
+The separation of the walls thus agglutinated, in the act of inspiration, gives rise to an auscultatory sign (the crepitant rale) which is diagnostic of vesicular, in distinction from interstitial, pneumonia, known also as lobar and croupous pneumonia.